-My husband always wanted to create one of those floating water features where the tap is magically suspended above a watering can.
+Hubs always wanted to create one of those floating water features where the tap is magically suspended above a watering can.
 He bought some of the supplies, but that’s as far as he got.
-A couple of weeks ago, I stumbled on his stash and decided to order a pump so I could make it for him.
+When I stumbled on his stash, I decided to order a pump so I could make it for him.

-- Recycled 1 gallon plastic paint bucket with lid
+- Recycled 1 gallon black plastic paint bucket with lid

 - Chalk pencil